dparlevliet/backbone.preloader/README.md

 __variable__:loading   - called when fetch() is called.
 __variable__:loaded    - called when a variable sync is returned.
+__variable__:error     - called with variable error is returned.
+__variable__:loading   - called when a second 'sync' trigger is returned by __variable__.
+Useful for when
-__variable__:error     - called with variable error is returned. loaded                 - called when any loaded event is triggered. error                  - called when any variable error is returned. complete               - called when all variables are loaded.
+                         using Backbone.cachingSync to know when the server sync is complete. loaded                 - called when any loaded event is triggered. error                  - called when any variable error is returned. complete               - called when all variables are loaded.